Tumbuka language: Official and regional status

+Dialects

+There are several dialects of Chitumbuka spoken in three countries.
+Malawi has Chikamanga, Chiphoka and Chihewe dialects that are spoken in Rumphi and Karonga Districts; Chiwenya spoken in Chitipa District and Chitumbuka spoken in Mzimba and NkhataBay Districts, including Mzuzu City.
+The Rumphi variant is often regarded as the most "linguistically pure" and is sometimes called "real Chitumbuka".

 Orthography

 Two systems of writing Tumbuka are in use: the traditional spelling (used for example in the Chitumbuka version of Wikipedia and in the newspaper Fuko), in which words such as banthu 'people' and chaka 'year' are written with 'b' and 'ch', and the new official spelling (used for example in the Citumbuka dictionary published online by the Centre for Language Studies and in the online Bible), in which the same words are written with 'ŵ' and 'c', e.g. ŵanthu and caka.
 (The sound 'ŵ' is a closely rounded [w] pronounced with the tongue in the close-i position.)
 There is some uncertainty over where to write 'r' and where 'l', e.g. cakulya (Dictionary) or cakurya (Bible) 'food'.
 (In fact [l] and [r] are allophones of the same phoneme.)
 There is also hesitation between the spellings 'sk' and 'sy' (both miskombe and misyombe ('bamboo') are found in the Citumbuka dictionary).